The Detroit Writing Room

 Follow us on the gram!

-Are you a poet in the Metro Detroit area?
-Submit a poem you’ve written about any topic to The Detroit Writing Room Awards! 🏆
+Are you a writer in the Metro Detroit area?
+Submit a portion of a screenplay you’ve written to The Detroit Writing Room Awards! 🏆Screenplays should enthrall us with action, dialogue, setting and characters.

 FAQWriter WednesdayInternships